 Flood alerts issued for Suffolk and Essex coastline

-Tides are expected to be higher than usual due to the forecast weather conditions during spring tides, with a strong force 4 westerly wind also forecast.
+The warning comes as tides are expected to be higher than usual due to the forecast weather conditions during spring tides.

 You may also want to watch: